AlexTerzis/Computer-Organization-and-Design/README.md

 # Computer-Organization-and-Design
-Single cycle and Multi cycle with pipelining and forwarding in VHDL
+Single cycle and Multi cycle Processor with pipelining and forwarding in VHDL